 - PRP for muscle strain and chronic joint pain

-While not a replacement for surgery in all cases, PRP may be a useful intermediate option for patients who have not improved with conservative care.
+PRP is not a replacement for surgery in all cases.
+But it may be a useful intermediate option for patients who have not improved with conservative care.

 PRP vs Cortisone Injections